 LAMP Vs MEAN Stack, which one is best for your web application?

-Choosing the Right stack for your New Project?
+Choosing a Right stack for your New Project?
 Let’s understand first…

 What is LAMP ??